MiguelArenas/ProteinEvolver2/README.md

-For execute the parallel version, MPI libraries have to be installed in the host.
+To execute the parallel version, MPI libraries have to be installed in the host.
 The minimum number of processors is two.
 An example of execution in 3 processors is the next:

 mpirun -np 3 ProteinEvolver2.1.1

-Arguments can be entered in the command line or, more conveniently, from a text file called "parameters" that should be located in the same directory as the executable.
+Arguments can be entered in the command line or, more conveniently, from a text file called "parameters" which should be located in the same directory as the executable.
 See the documentation for further details.

 Disclaimer